cycloidio/terracost/examples/README.md

-# TerraCost samples
+# TerraCost examples

-Samples are only example to help you understand how to test Terracost.
+Examples help you to understand how to test Terracost.

 ## Requirements